rahulgunjal/openaq-air-quality-pipeline/README.md

 This project demonstrates a **batch-style air quality alert pipeline** using real-world data from [OpenAQ](https://openaq.org/), built with:
 - **Apache Spark** (Scala)
+- **Amazon EMR Serverless** to run Spark jobs
 - **Amazon S3** for cloud storage
-- **Amazon SNS** for email alerts
+- **Amazon Lambda** to trigger the pipeline
 - **Amazon QuickSight** for dashboarding

-> 🚀 Designed to simulate a real-time monitoring use case using batch data pulled from a public API.
+> 🚀 Designed to simulate a real-time monitoring use case using batch data pulled from a public API and fully automated on AWS.

 ---

 ## 🧠 What It Does

 ✅ Fetches recent air quality data from the OpenAQ API (v3)
-✅ Filters by Indian cities (Pune, Mumbai, Delhi, Bengaluru, Aurangabad)
+✅ Filters by selected Indian cities (Pune, Mumbai, Delhi, Bengaluru, Aurangabad)
-✅ Detects critical pollution levels (e.g., PM2.5 > 150)
-✅ Sends email alerts if unsafe readings are found (via AWS SNS)
-✅ Stores full + alert data to AWS S3
+✅ Stores results in versioned folders in S3 for analytics
+✅ Automates deployment via CloudFormation
 ✅ Visualizes results in Amazon QuickSight dashboards

 ---